bet4a/d3wiki/Upgrading-to-3.0.md

 ## How to Upgrade

-If you’re using the official hosted copy of D3, replace your existing script tag with this:
+If you’re using the official hosted copy of D3, **replace d3.v2.min.js with d3.v3.min.js** in your script tag, like this:

 ```html
 <script src="http://d3js.org/d3.v3.min.js"></script>